 Delicious, Icelandic food, with vegetarian options available, is served at breakfast and dinner in the dining room (dinner must be booked in advance).
 Groups can order lunch or packed lunches.
 The separate community centre building is ideal for events.

 Service and recreation

 Enjoy the nature reserve and hiking trails, or go bird watching.
 You can go swimming, whale watching, sea angling, golfing, horse riding, backcountry skiing and ski mountaineering in winter, and on boat excursions to the islands Hrísey and Grímsey, as well as visit interesting museums.
 The nearest villages and towns are Dalvík fishing village (5 km / 3 km), Akureyri (45 km / 28 mi), Ólafsfjörður (23 km / 14 mi), and Siglufjörður (38 km / 23.5 mi).

 Children and grown-ups have fun together

 Various facilities on-site at Húsabakki are fit for the whole family.
-There’s a playground, a sports field, mini-golf, a meadow with a campfire and yoga facilities.
-Húsabakki is located on the edge of the first wetland nature reserve in Iceland, where you will find many walking/hiking routes, educational trails, a barefoot path, and bird watching facilities only a few steps away.
+There’s a playground, a sports field and a meadow with a campfire.
+Húsabakki is located on the edge of the first wetland nature reserve in Iceland, where you will find many walking/hiking routes and bird watching facilities only a few steps away.